 This interview has been lightly edited for clarity.

-Andrew Kuhar: The Chinese Room’s Director and Composer, Jessica Curry, once mentioned your spark for the game’s concept:
+Andrew Kuhar: The Chinese Room’s Director and Composer, Jessica Curry, once mentioned the spark for the game’s concept:

 “There’s all these apocalyptic games, [and] you’re always this square-jawed hero, running through and saving everybody.
 If that were you and me, we wouldn’t be doing that.
 We’d just be ordinary people, lying dead on the floor.”